Artesians/TCL/enemy-data/abyss-order/abyss-mage.md

 * Hurls an electric sphere towards the player.
 * Teleports closer to the player, the teleport can hurt the player if close enough.
 * Creates an energy field around it's self.
-* Starts dancing while continously summoning waves of 4 orbs that will fly outwards, alternating between an X and cross shape, at the end it'll create an explosion and re-shield it's self.
+* Starts dancing while continously summoning waves of 4 orbs that will fly outwards, alternating between an X and cross shape, at the end it'll create an explosion and re-shield itself.
 This is the only attack that happens once the mage is unshielded.
 {% endtab %}

 {% tab title="Hydro" %}